An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Cohomology classes on the moduli space of monopoles

-The identity \eqref{eq:MainEquation} arises as an equality of pairings of suitable cohomology classes with a link in $\bar\sM_{\ft}^{*,0}/S^1$ of the anti-self-dual moduli subspace and the links of the Seiberg-Witten moduli subspaces in $\bar\sM_{\ft}/S^1$.
-We recall the definitions of these cohomology classes and their dual geometric representatives given in \cite[\S 3]{FL2b}.
+The identity \eqref{eq:MainEquation} arises as an equality between pairings of suitable cohomology classes with a link in $\bar\sM_{\ft}^{*,0}/S^1$ of the anti-self-dual moduli subspace and with the links of the Seiberg--Witten moduli subspaces in $\bar\sM_{\ft}/S^1$.
+We now review the definitions of these cohomology classes and their dual geometric representatives given in \cite[Section 3]{FL2b}.

 The first kind of cohomology class is defined on $\sM^*_{\ft}/S^1$, via the associated $\SO(3)$ bundle,